Amused-EEG/amused-py/DESCRIPTION.md

 Finally, the breakthrough the neuroscience and BCI community has been waiting for!
 Amused is the **first publicly available** reverse-engineered implementation of the Muse S Bluetooth Low Energy protocol.

+Here's the kicker: **We actually got access to InteraXon's official SDK, but it doesn't provide what researchers really need.** The SDK restricts you to their high-level abstractions, doesn't expose raw sensor access, and locks you into their ecosystem.
+Even with SDK access, you can't:
+- Access the raw BLE protocol
+- Modify streaming parameters
+- Build custom integrations
+- Have full control over your data

-After countless forum posts and GitHub issues requesting this capability, we've cracked the code that InteraXon's proprietary SDK has kept locked away.
-The key discovery?
-The `dc001` streaming command must be sent TWICE - a critical detail that stumped everyone who tried before.
+So we did what had to be done - reverse-engineered the entire BLE protocol from scratch.
+After countless hours of packet sniffing and analysis, we discovered the critical detail: The `dc001` streaming command must be sent TWICE.
+This undocumented requirement stumped everyone who tried before.

 ### What Makes This Special